rcwethey/TypeORM-TS-Backend-boilerplate/README.md

 The scripts involved in this are build, dev, and start.

-npm run `script` will run any of the scripts and I'm sure they are self explanitory.
+npm run `script name` - will run any of the scripts and I'm sure they are self explanitory.

 ---

 ## The Text below here are the ways you can use markdown and examples given for future Markdown files!